pmem/pmdk/doc/pmempool-sync.1.md

 # NAME #

-**pmempool-sync** -- Synchronize replicas or their parts within a poolset.
+**pmempool-sync** -- Synchronize replicas or their parts within a pool set.

 # SYNOPSIS #